SidOfc/reggaexp/README.md

 # Reggaexp

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/reggaexp`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 A lot more tests and example regular expressions are still to be added before this project goes live.
-For now, smoke one and check back a bit later :)

 ## Installation